hashicorp/design-system/website/docs/components/modal/partials/code/component-api.md

 #### Modal::Body

-The body of the Modal is an unstyled, generic container that yields as the main content of the modal dialog.
+The body is an unstyled, generic container that yields as the main content of the Modal.
 When the yielded content exceeds the available space, a scrollbar is introduced to the container.

 This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).

 #### Modal::Footer

-A container that yields its content as the footer of the modal dialog.
+A container that yields its content as the footer of the Modal.
 We recommend using it exclusively for actions using the [ButtonSet](/components/button-set/) component.
 If a tertiary action is presented, it will always be aligned at the end of the row.

 <Doc::ComponentApi as |C|>
   <C.Property @name="close" @type="function"/>